juanjux/raimixer/README.md

 Depends on your definition of safe.
 This probably won't protect you from a well done blockchain analysis from professionals.
-But since they can only get a certain % of certainly, that lowers as you increase the number of mixing rounds and accounts, it's very improbable that it could be used as evidence in a trial.
+But since they can only get a certain % of certainly, that lowers as you increase the number of mixing rounds and accounts, it's very improbable that it could be used as solid evidence in a trial, for example.

 In case you missed the warning in the first section, please note that this is currently a very early release and some things will improve and there could be